RandomMeas

 • N::Int: Number of sites (qubits).

-• 'K::Int`: Number of gates that creates the shallow_unitary
+• K::Int: Number of gates that creates the shallow unitary.

 • site_indices::Vector{Index{Int64}}: A vector of site indices of length N.